temporalio/sdk-core/README.md

 - [.NET SDK](https://github.com/temporalio/sdk-dotnet/)
 - [Ruby SDK](https://github.com/temporalio/sdk-ruby/)

+# Documentation

+Core SDK documentation can be generated with `cargo doc`, output will be placed in the `target/doc` directory.

+[Architecture](ARCHITECTURE.md) doc provides some high-level information about how Core SDK works and how language layers interact with it.

-For the reasoning behind the Core SDK, see:
+For the reasoning behind the Core SDK, see blog post:

 - [Why Rust powers Temporal’s new Core SDK](https://temporal.io/blog/why-rust-powers-core-sdk).

-See the [Architecture](ARCHITECTURE.md) doc for some high-level information about how Core works and how language layers interact with it.

 # Development

-You will need the `protoc` protobuf compiler installed to build Core.
+You will need the `protoc` [protobuf compiler](https://grpc.io/docs/protoc-installation) installed to build Core.

 This repo is composed of multiple crates:

-* temporal-sdk-core-protos `./sdk-core-protos` - Holds the generated proto code and extensions
+- temporal-sdk-core-protos `./sdk-core-protos` - Holds the generated proto code and extensions
-* temporal-client `./client` - Defines client(s) for interacting with the Temporal gRPC service
+- temporal-client `./client` - Defines client(s) for interacting with the Temporal gRPC service
-* temporal-sdk-core-api `./core-api` - Defines the API surface exposed by Core
+- temporal-sdk-core-api `./core-api` - Defines the API surface exposed by Core
-* temporal-sdk-core `./core` - The Core implementation
+- temporal-sdk-core `./core` - The Core implementation
-* temporal-sdk `./sdk` - A (currently prototype) Rust SDK built on top of Core.
+- temporal-sdk `./sdk` - A (currently prototype) Rust SDK built on top of Core.
 Used for testing.
-* rustfsm `./fsm` - Implements a procedural macro used by core for defining state machines (contains subcrates).
+- rustfsm `./fsm` - Implements a procedural macro used by core for defining state machines (contains subcrates).
 It is temporal agnostic.

 Visualized (dev dependencies are in blue):